Gender inequality in India: State initiatives to reduce gender inequality

-Different states and union territories of India, in cooperation with the central government, have initiated a number of region-specific programs targeted at women to help reduce gender inequality over the 1989-2013 period.
+Different states and union territories of India, in cooperation with the central government, have initiated a number of region-specific programs targeted at women to help reduce gender inequality over the 1989–2013 period.
 Some of these programs include Swarnajayanti Gram Swarozgar Yojana, Sampoorna Gramin Rozgar Yojana, Awareness Generation Projects for Rural and Poor women, Condensed Course of Education for Adult Women, Kishori Shakti Yojana, Swayamsidha Mahila Mandal Programme, Rashtriya Mahila Kosh, Support to Training and Employment Programme for Women, Swawalamban Programme, Swashakti Project, Swayamsidha Scheme, Mahila Samakhya Programme, Integrated Child Development Services, Balika Samriddhi Yojana, National Programme of Nutritional Support to Primary Education (to encourage rural girls to attend primary school daily), National Programme for Education of Girls at Elementary Level, Sarva Shiksha Abyhiyan, Ladli Laxmi Yojana, Delhi Ladli Scheme and others.

 Bombay High Court, recently in March 2016 has ruled out a judgment that "Married daughters are also obligated to take care of their parents".
 This is a very bold step towards breaking the traditional norms of the defined roles in society.
 Also, this shall also motivate women to be more independent not only for themselves but also for their parents.

+Different states and union territories of India, in cooperation with the central government, have launched several programs to empower women and reduce gender inequality.
+These initiatives focus on education, financial inclusion, employment, and legal protection.

+Recent State and Central Initiatives (2014–Present)

+Since 2014, the Indian government has introduced several new policies to strengthen gender equality: